Organizing resources

 planaccess level.
 They can also execute functions that modify the state of the workspace, approve runs, edit variables on the workspace, and lock/unlock the workspace. - Admin: Users with this access level have all the capabilities of the

 writeaccess level.
-Additionally, they can delete the workspace, add and remove teams from the workspace at any access level, and have read and write access to workspace settings such as VCS configuration.
+Also, they can delete the workspace, add and remove teams from the workspace at any access level, and have read and write access to workspace settings such as VCS configuration.

 Variations on the standard roles are possible by creating your own custom permission sets and assigning those to the appropriate teams in your project.
 We recommend using workspace-level permissions to demonstrate segregation of duty for regulatory compliance, such as to limit access to production workspaces to production services teams, and the converse for application development teams.